alinarielle/infra/README.md

 # alina's NixOS flake
-this is the NixOS configuration for my entire infrastructure
+This is the NixOS configuration for my entire infrastructure.

 ## Structure
 ```